johnnyj2608/LootCouncil/README.md

 `pip install requests`

 ### Priority Spreadsheet
 Class/spec priority of items is scraped from this public spreadsheet.
 Take a note at the link below.
-Insert your own in main.py, lines 10 and 11.
+Insert your own in links.py, get_spreadsheet() and get_sheetID()
 `1TyYdcyq2_J5GT6rsIH9mNQgKWtoOa7bxDriMf8u1d5Q` is your spreadsheet ID. `594385335` is your sheet ID

 https://docs.google.com/spreadsheets/d/1TyYdcyq2_J5GT6rsIH9mNQgKWtoOa7bxDriMf8u1d5Q/edit#gid=594385335
 ![spreadsheet](https://github.com/johnnyj2608/LootCouncil/assets/54607786/a4cabd43-ebbb-4e07-bde6-4505d870836b)

 ### That's My BiS
 A guild on the website below is required to access wishlists and received lists.
 These lists will be intersected with the priority spreadsheet to keep only the relevant items.
-Insert your own in main.py, line 62.
+Insert your own in links.py, get_tmb().

 https://thatsmybis.com/GUILD_ID/GUILD_NAME/export/loot/html/all
 <img width="933" alt="Screen Shot 2023-06-24 at 2 46 05 AM" src="https://github.com/johnnyj2608/LootCouncil/assets/54607786/dfba4c0a-1a50-40a1-8f11-80962a09edd9">